 Enter a comment up to 60 characters in the Comment field.
-This Comment will display on the Task Manager (but not on the finished report itself) and can be used to provide report characteristics to help distinguish reports if you are running multiple reports.
+This Comment will display on the Task Manager (and in the header on the finished report) and can be used to provide report characteristics to help distinguish reports if you are running multiple reports.